easynut/minishift101/workshop/Lab3/README.md

 ## 0. Preparation

-RBAC (Role Base Access Control) comes by defauly with Openshift, the user that we use via oc cli tool , need to have the right permissions in order to create projects, applicaitons, etc..
+RBAC (Role Base Access Control) set by default on Openshift cluster, the user that we use via oc cli tool , need to have the right permissions in order to create projects, applicaitons, etc..
 For this lab, we're going to use user _developer_.
-First of all and to make it short and simple, we will grant system:admin rights to user _developer_ by using the following commmands.
+First of all and to make it simple, we will grant system:admin rights to user _developer_ by using the following commmands.

 ```
 $ minishift addons install --defaults